Pacific Debt Relief Company Logo

 • How do I fight wage garnishment in California?

 Your best option is to hire an attorney who understands federal and state law.
 You will need to file a Claim of Exemptions Form with the court.
 Read on to learn more about tips for stopping wage garnishment.
+A wage garnishment attorney in California will be familiar with the specific state laws and procedures.

 Our Conclusion